Provisional & Non-Provisional Patent Application Filing Services

 Some notes about patent drawings and flowcharts.

 Drawings and flowcharts require proper labeling and numbering for clarity of reference and completeness of disclosure in the description of the application’s specification.
 Drawings and flowcharts not prepared with a patent application in mind may need to be edited to include proper referencing and labeling prior to filing.
-Moreover, these documents must be compliant with the submittal requirements of the patent office.
+These documents must be compliant with the submittal requirements of the patent office.
 Carson Patents provides drawings and flowcharts as part of our patent application writing patent service.
 Contact us to start the steps to patent.